robinovitch61/wander/README.md

 # Log byte offset from which logs start.
 Default 1000000
 #wander_log_offset: 1000000

+# If True, start with filtering active on first view.
+Default False
+#wander_start_filtering: False

 # If True, follow new logs as they come in rather than having to reload.
 Default True
 #wander_log_tail: True